Ulmus × androssowii 'Fuente Umbria'

-'Fuente Umbria' was introduced to the UK in 2017, by Hampshire & Isle of Wight Branch, Butterfly Conservation, as part of an assessment of DED-resistant cultivars as potential hosts of the endangered White-letter Hairstreak.
+'Fuente Umbria' was introduced to the UK in 2017, by Hampshire & Isle of Wight Branch, Butterfly Conservation, as part of an assessment of DED-resistant cultivars as potential hosts of the endangered White-letter Hairstreak but has not prospered in the south Hampshire environment, where growth has been minimal.

 Description

 'Fuente Umbria' is comparatively slow growing, achieving a rate of 52 cm per annum in the trials at Puerta de Hierro, Madrid.
 The branches, which have corky tissue, are erect, forming an irregular crown.
 The leaves, on 10 mm petioles, are ovate, typically acuminate at the apex, the average length and width 76 × 45 mm, the margins doubly serrate.
 Foliar density relative to 'Sapporo Autumn Gold' is described as 'medium'.
 The leaves are the first to flush of the seven Madrid clones where grown in southern England, in mid March.